-Palazzo Grimani, recently re-opened after major restoration work, is the result of several architectural interventions carried out in the sixteenth century by Giovanni Grimani, Patriarch of Aquileia, and his brother Vettore, Procuratore di San Marco, heirs to Antonio Grimani, the original owner of the palace.
+Palazzo Grimani, recently re-opened after major restoration work, is the result of several architectural interventions carried out in the sixteenth century by Giovanni Grimani, Patriarch of Aquileia, and his brother Vettore, Procuratore of San Marco, heirs to Antonio Grimani, the original owner of the palace.

-Patriarch Giovanni Grimani, a sophisticated collector, placed in the building his collection of antiquities, which included sculptures, marbles, vases, bronzes and precious stones.
+Patriarch Giovanni Grimani, a sophisticated collector, placed in the building his collection of antiquities, which included: sculptures, marbles, vases, bronzes and precious stones.

-His most important sculptures were located in the extraordinary room named “Camerino delle Antichità” (Chamber of Antiquities).
-In 1587 Giovanni Grimani decided to donate these sculptures to the Republic of Venice.
+His most important sculptures were located in the extraordinary room named “Camerino delle Antichità” (Chamber of Antiquities): the Tribuna.

 After his death, the sculptures, which today are part of the collection of the Museo Archeologico of Venice, were placed in the entrance hall of the Biblioteca Marciana, designed by Vincenzo Scamozzi, known as the Statuario della Repubblica di Venezia (Statue-maker of the Republic of Venice).